Fees and Fiscal Information

 Students can calculate and pay their own tuition fees on the secure my.ufl.edu portal.

-Students can estimate their tuition fees and determine their student status by going to www.fa.ufl.edu/bursar/current-students/.
+Students can estimate their tuition fees on the University Bursar website: www.fa.ufl.edu/bursar/current-students/.

 Lack of written notification of the tuition fee debt does not negate the student’s responsibility to pay by the published deadline.